-Eight-year-old Abbi is a born performer; but she’s worried she won’t be able to hold a microphone when she’s older.
+Nine-year-old Abbi is a born performer; but she’s worried she won’t be able to hold a microphone when she’s older.
 This is because she has muscular dystrophy - her muscles are weak and gradually wasting away.

 We want to fund research into treatments and cures, so Abbi doesn't have to worry

 We fund PhD students and clinicians for three years at a time